Tampere-University-Urban-Physics/fundamentals-of-gis/Content/8_Exercise.md

 	1. Categorize the results using Table 1 like in the previous map
 		- Be critical when interpreting the efficiency values
+		- In the reflection, think: How have the decision I made make this map 'lie'?

 ---

-### Optional challenge 1

-11. Calculate the building efficiency ratio using SeutuCD Real estate registry and building registry datasets.

-12. Compose a map of the outcome.

----

-### Optional challenge 2
+### Optional challenge

-13. Create a heatmap visualization of either the building efficiency ratio grid data or/and real estate data.
+13. Create a heatmap visualization of either the building efficiency ratio grid data

-	1. Create centroids out of efficiency grid or/and real estate registry data
+	1. Create centroids out of efficiency grid
 		1. Tip: Vector > Geometry Tools > Centroids
 	2. Create a heatmap (Tip: Heatmap (Kernel Density Estimation)) using the centroids
 		1. Set Weight from field to your efficiency ratio field (found under Advanced Parameters)